 - Other investigative efforts

-Mentioned below are a few cases of UI fraud along with the verdicts of the presiding judges.
+Mentioned below are a few unemployment fraud cases along with the verdicts of the presiding judges.

 Unemployment Insurance Fraud in Ann Arbor, Michigan

 Three individuals, Kenneth Dixon, Jamela Washington, and Natika Washington were convicted following a 5-day jury trial in Ann Arbor.
-The charges were related to identity theft, it involved fraudulently claiming unemployment benefits.
+The charges were related to unemployment identity theft where they fraudulently claimed unemployment benefits of other people.

 The guilty verdicts of the three individuals were the cumulation of an expansive investigation into a conspiracy that victimized individuals by stealing their identities and defrauded the Michigan Unemployment Insurance Agency of more than $400,000.
 All three guilty individuals were sentenced to serve 10 years of federal prison time in September 2017.